Shopify/shopify-api-ruby/BREAKING_CHANGES_FOR_V10.md

 # Use `client.put` to send your request to the specified Shopify Admin REST API endpoint.
 client.put(path: "products/<id>.json", body: body)
 ```

+#### Generic HTTP Client
+We added a new generic [HttpClient](https://github.com/Shopify/shopify-api-ruby/blob/main/lib/shopify_api/clients/http_client.rb) wrapper to make requests and handle Shopify specific errors.
+All of the REST and GraphQL Clients use this HTTP Client in its foundation.
+You can use this to make direct HTTP API calls easily.
+See how the GraphQL Client makes a request with this HttpClient class in its [implementation here](https://github.com/Shopify/shopify-api-ruby/blob/main/lib/shopify_api/clients/graphql/client.rb#L33-L45).